 Table 12-1.
-CP-6 Terminal Input Functions (cont)
+CP-6 Terminal Input Functions (part 3)

-Terminal Function Category Input Function Command Description ESC T Reverses the setting of tab simulation mode.
-If the mode is ON, spaces or other positional characters are sent to properly position terminal output when a tab character is received from either the terminal or a program.
-Miscel- laneous CONTROL-Y Returns control to the command processor and deletes queued input and output.
-CONTROL-X Deletes queued input and output.
-ESC B Gives control to the interrupt point of a program associated with the terminal, and deletes queued input and output.
-ESC E Toggles echoplex mode.
+Terminal Function Input Function Description ESC E Toggles echoplex mode.
 Echoplex may be turned off to prevent the printing of sensitive information (such as passwords) entered from the terminal.
 ESC F Signals an end of file.
 ESC H Temporarily halts terminal output.
 ESC I Simulates the entry of an HT (horizontal tab).
 ESC Q Requests an acknowledgment that the communications processor and host are alive, and obtains the current host scheduler state.
-ESC W Deletes all output until another ESC W is typed or until a read is issued to the terminal that is not satisified by typeahead.
-ESC Y ESC ESC Returns control to the command processor, and deletes queued input.
+ESC W Deletes all output until another ESC W is typed or until a read is issued to the terminal that is not satisfied by typeahead.
+ESC Y, ESC ESC Returns control to the command processor, and deletes queued input.